 The results show that companies and jobseekers are divided on some aspects of the application.
 The aim should be to bring together both parties and find common standards.
 Clear communication on the part of the companies as well as feedback from the career-oriented stakeholders are essential.

-Today, technology-based recruitment offers more opportunities than ever to bring together both parties, as illustrated by the thematic special "Technology leap in recruiting".
-The selection ranges from robot recruiting to gamification to applicant management systems.
-However, these options are still discussed more than used - by the way, companies and job seekers hardly differ.
+Technology-based recruitment now offers more options than ever to bring both parties together, as the special topic “Technological leap in recruitment” illustrates.
+The selection ranges from robot recruiting and gamification to applicant management systems.
+However, these options are still discussed more than they are used - by the way, there is hardly any difference between companies and job seekers.

 One third of the companies surveyed (37,6 percent) as well as the jobseekers and career prospects (35,7 percent) are of the opinion that modern forms of communication will have to be used more in the future and expect the same from others, 35,7 percent of the companies and 37,8 percent of the Job seekers.